Quantum association schemes: Translation quantum association schemes

 \end{prop} \begin{proof} We need to check that $A\bullet A=A$, $A^*=A$, and $A^2=3(n-1)I\otimes I+n A+6(J\otimes J-A-I\otimes I)$.
 All this is straightforward to do using Lemma~\ref{L.Latinsrg}. \end{proof}

 It is worth having look at the eigenvalues of such a strongly regular graph.
 Using Formula~\eqref{eq.SRGeigenmatrix} and substituting the above given parameters, we get

 In addition, a straightforward computation gives $P^2=n^2I$, so $Q=P$.
 This means that all such strongly regular quantum graphs corresponding to quantum Latin squares are self-dual.
 Hence, for a fixed size of the Latin square $n$, they are also all pairwise dual to each other.
-By the way, since they all have the same parameters, then by Prop.~\ref{P.SRGqiso} they are also all pairwise quantum isomorphic.

 Finally, we are going to show that if the quantum Latin square comes from a finite quantum group, then the associated strongly regular quantum graph is Cayley.
 Given a quantum group $\Gamma$, we denote by $\Gamma^{\rm op}$ the quantum group with the opposite comultiplication (that is, the associated Hopf $*$-algebra is coopposite, not opposite).
 By opposite compultiplication, we mean $\Delta^{\rm op}=\Sigma\Delta$, where $\Sigma\colon x\otimes y\mapsto y\otimes x$.
+We will say that $\Gamma$ is \emph{abelian} if $\Delta^{\rm op}=\Delta$ (that is, if the associated Hopf algebra is cocommutative).

 \begin{prop} Let $\Gamma$ be a finite quantum group.
 Then the strongly regular graph corresponding to the quantum Latin square $L=\Delta^\dag$ is a Cayley quantum graph corresponding to the quantum group $\Gamma^{\rm op}\times\Gamma$ and the element